 - 5. Set the Field: in the second column to Hall - 6.
 Set the Field: in the third column to Surname you need surname for sorting your list into alphabetic order, however, you don't want it displayed twice - 7.
 Set Sort: in column 3 to Ascending type a in this cell - 8.
 Turn off Show: in column 3 by unticking the box - 9.
-Click on the [Run] button to run the query or switch to Datasheet View a sort.
-Here, you might want to sort first by Surname and then by FirstName (for example, if you move down to the students named Berry - use <Page Down> - you will see they are out of order).
-Sorts are carried out from left to right across the columns in the query - if the fields are not in the correct order, simply drag and drop them as required.
+Click on the [Run] button to run the query or switch to Datasheet View - 10.
+Double click on the dividing line between the column headings to widen the FullName column With a query you can sort on more than one field if you want a sort within - a sort.
+Here, you might want to sort first by Surname and then by FirstName (for example, if you move down to the students named Berry use Page Down> you will see they are out of order).
+Sorts are carried out from left to right across the columns in the query if the fields are not in the correct order, simply drag and drop them as required.